jeguzzi/coppeliasim-aseba/README.md

 ## Thymio

-The simulated Thymio implements all features of the real robot (firmware v11).
+The simulated Thymio implements all features of the real robot (firmware v11 and v14).

 #### Full support
   - [x] motors